TwoFistedJustice/linux_setup/applications/install_these.md

 - Filezilla
 - Finger
+- Ranger (A super slim file manager that lets you navigate using arrow keys and shows you contents of files. )

 # Install From Bash
 - `sudo apt install bat` - like 'cat' but with color coding